 If, after cleaning thoroughly, it doesn’t catch rodents, you need to reposition the bait.

 Disinfecting the trap and your home

 You might still experience an unpleasant smell even if you have removed and cleaned the trap.

 You may be tempted to vacuum or sweep the area.
-However, it doesn’t remove the dirt as it kicks the dust into the air.
+However, it doesn’t remove the dirt; it kicks the dust into the air.

 Therefore, the best solution is to clean the entire area using an enzyme cleaner.
 Ensure you allow it to stay for 15 minutes to break down any biological material around the house.

-Clean the area using paper towels to remove any fur of the dead mouse.
-In addition, use a disinfectant to spray the entire area to get rid of any foul smell.
+Clean the area using paper towels to remove any fur from the dead mouse.
+In addition, use a disinfectant to spray the entire area to eliminate any foul smell.
 It also helps to ensure the area is clean.